 To do this, let's fix the sequence of N labels.
 We now flip a coin N times and consider how likely it is that it exactly matches the label.
-This is easy: the probability is $0.5^N$ .
+This is easy: the probability is 0.5^N .
 Now, we would also be confused if it exactly matched not the label, which has the same probability.
-So the chance that it looks perfectly correlated is $0.5^N + 0.5^N = 0.5^{N-1}$ .
-Thankfully, this shrinks down very small (eg., $10^{-6}$ ) after only 21 data points.
+So the chance that it looks perfectly correlated is $0.5^N + 0.5^N = 0.5^{N-1}$.
+Thankfully, this shrinks down very small (e.g., 10^{-6}) after only 21 data points, meaning that even with a very small training set, the chance that a random feature happens to correlate exactly with the label is tiny.

 This makes us happy.
-The problem is that we don't have one irrelevant feature: we have $D - \log D$ irrelevant features!
-If we randomly pick two irrelevant feature values, each has the same probability of perfectly correlating: $0.5^{N-1}$ .
-But since there are two and they're independent coins, the chance that either correlates perfectly is $2 \times 0.5^{N-1} = 0.5^{N-2}$ .
-In general, if we have K irrelevant features, all of which are random independent coins, the chance that at least one of them perfectly correlates is $0.5^{N-K}$ .
-This suggests that if we have
+The problem is that we don't have one irrelevant feature: we have many!
+If we randomly pick two irrelevant features, each has the same probability of perfectly correlating: 0.5^{N-1} .
+But since there are two and they're independent coins, the chance that either correlates perfectly is $2 \times 0.5^{N-1} = 0.5^{N-2}$.
+In general, if we have K irrelevant features, all of which are random independent coins, the chance that at least one of them perfectly correlates is Is it possible to have a feature f whose expectation does not depend on the label, but is nevertheless still useful for prediction?

-You might think it's crazy to have so many irrelevant features, but the cases you've seen so far (bag of words, bag of pixels) are both reasonable examples of this!
-How many words, out of the entire English vocabulary (roughly 10,000 - 100,000 words), are actually useful for predicting positive and negative course reviews? a sizeable number K of irrelevant features, we'd better have at least K + 21 training examples.
+1 You might think it's absurd to have so many irrelevant features, but the cases you've seen so far (bag of words, bag of pixels) are both reasonable examples of this!
+How many words, out of the entire English vocabulary (roughly 10,000 - 100,000 words), are actually useful for predicting positive and negative course reviews?
+0.5^{N-K} .
+This suggests that if we have a sizeable number K of irrelevant features, we'd better have at least K + 21 training examples.

 Unfortunately, the situation is actually worse than this.
 In the above analysis we only considered the case of perfect correlation.
 We could also consider the case of partial correlation, which would yield even higher probabilities.
-(This is left as Exercise ?? for those who want some practice with probabilistic analysis.)
 Suffice it to say that even decision trees can become confused.

 In the case of K-nearest neighbors, the situation is perhaps more dire.
 Since KNN weighs each feature just as much as another feature, the introduction of irrelevant features can completely mess up KNN prediction.
 In fact, as you saw, in high dimensional space, randomly distributed points all look approximately the same distance apart.
 If we add lots and lots of randomly distributed features to a data set, then all distances still converge.
-This is shown experimentally in Figure ??, where we start with the digit categorization data and continually add irrelevant, uniformly distributed features, and generate a histogram of distances.
-Eventually, all distances converge.